Botanical Name: Centella asiatica.

 Historically, the herb has been used to treat many disorders; including syphilis, hepatitis, epilepsy, stomach ulcers, nervous conditions, diarrhea, and fever.

-Anklylosing spondylitis (arthritis of the spine) and rheumatoid arthritis may also respond well to this herb.
+Ankylosing spondylitis (arthritis of the spine) and rheumatoid arthritis may also respond well to this herb.
+(5)

 This herb helps rejuvenate the brain and nervous system and helps improve brain health.

-This herb has shown anti-aging properties and it has been used as an herbal remedy for ADHD (ADD).
+This herb has shown anti-aging properties.
+(6) It has also been used as an herbal remedy for ADHD (ADD).
+(7)